mikedelong/kaggle-zestimate/capstone_report.md

 Finally, most of the log-error values cluster around zero, but some are (relatively speaking) quite large.
 We will want to train the model without some number of outliers to avoid overfitting.
 We will choose these by ignoring cases with a log-error above some value without regard for other features of the property.

 ### Exploratory Visualization
-We have three basic kinds of training data: location data, property intrinsic data, and tax-related data; and our target variable is the log-error, which we will visualize first.
+We have three basic kinds of training data: location data, property intrinsic data, and tax-related data; and our target variable is the log-error.

 #### Missing data
 We would like to know what the distribution of missing data looks like.
 In particular we want to know if there are properties where we have a substantial number of cases where we have features that are always present in the training data but are missing in the test data.
 We do this by adding bar charts for the number of missing values (NAs) for each feature.